-We use a panel covering different time periods between 3 May 2004 and 31 October 2015.15 Data constitute daily price observations for unleaded 95-octane gasoline in NOK per liter from 11 local gasoline stations in Bergen (second largest city in Norway).
+We use a panel covering different time periods between 3 May 2004 and 31 October 2015.
+16 Data constitute daily price observations for unleaded 95-octane gasoline in NOK per liter from 11 local gasoline stations in Bergen (second largest city in Norway).
 Observations from 2004 and partly from 2005 are from a national website-based (NWB) data set in which consumers reported prices via text messages or e-mails throughout the day.
-This gives us several observations per station for many dates and sometimes also duplicate observations.
-Therefore, we take the average of reported prices for each station within each day from noon in order to obtain a unique daily observation per station.
-The rest of the dataset is collected in the afternoon (after 12 o'clock in the daytime) either by ourselves or provided to us by Circle K Norway.^{16,17} In total, we have 2,165 observations.
-We acknowledge that our panel is highly unbalanced and unequally spaced, especially the observations taken from NWB.
-However, we have no reason to suspect that unbalancedness is caused by systematic reasons.18 We measure profitability as real gross margin per liter.19 We calculate daily gross margins by subtracting the value-added tax (VAT), the gasoline tax, the CO2 tax and the daily Rotterdam spot price in NOK from the retail price.
-Taxes are set by the Norwegian Tax Administration.20
+17 The rest of the dataset is collected in the afternoon (after 12 o'clock in the daytime) either by ourselves or provided to us by Circle K Norway.
+18,19 In total, we have 2,165 observations.
+We acknowledge that our panel is highly unbalanced and unequally spaced.
+However, we have no reason to suspect that unbalancedness is caused by systematic reasons.
+We measure profitability as real gross margin per liter.
+20 We calculate daily gross margins by subtracting the value-added tax (VAT), the gasoline tax, the CO2 tax and the daily Rotterdam spot price in NOK from the retail price.
+Taxes are set by the Norwegian Tax Administration.
+21

-Finally, all variables are measured in real terms with 2015 as the base year using the yearly Consumer Price Index available at the Statistics Norway's websites.21
+Finally, all variables are measured in real terms with 2015 as the base year using the yearly Consumer Price Index available at the Statistics Norway's websites.22